TABurrows/taburrows.github.io/_docs/google-cloud/networks-Load-Balancers.md

 - For each peering, configure the hub network to export its custom routes
 - configure the corresponding Spoke Network to import Custom Routes ( the route with the Load Balancer Next Hop is one of the routes that the Hub Network Exports )
 Subject to the routing order, the next hop firewall appliance load balancer in the hub VPC Network is available in the spoke networks.
+(If global access is enabled, the firewall appliance is availalbe according to the routing order.
+If global access is disabled, then resources are only available to requestors in the same region)